 Siddhartha expresses regret that he cannot pay the ferryman.

-The ferryman tells him that he can chalk it up to pro bono work.
+The ferryman tells him that he can chalk it up as pro bono work.
 But more importantly, the ferryman has faith that Siddhartha will someday return.
-Oooh.

 Siddhartha continues walking until he reaches a village.
 Everyone stays away from the weird ascetic (him).